 1. River dining in Kibune | Kyoto

 One of the closest options to Kyoto, but quaint enough to feel a million miles away, Kibune is a top summer destination from the ancient capital.
 While nagsashi somen is one of the most enjoyable summer dishes, it only gets better when eaten on the river.
 Every summer, restaurants put out wooden decks waterside for diners to enjoy the cool river air as they fill up on the refreshingly cold noodles.
 After lunch, you can hike to Kurama along shaded paths and see ancient trees, temples and even a museum before soaking in an onsen.
-This guided hike is a great option if you’re not sure about going it alone!

 Access: Catch a bus from Kyoto Station to Demachiyangi Station.
 Then hop on a train to Kibuneguchi Station.
 From there you can either catch a bus (not too regular) or enjoy the 20-minute stroll.